Éviter la dépression saisonnière en apportant quelques changements à sa routine

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀

 1. Be active for 30 minutes every day.
-After only 20 minutes of sustained effort, we notice a marked increase in the secretion of endorphin, the hormone that makes you feel G.I.E.N.⠀
+After just 20 minutes of sustained effort, there is a noticeable increase in the secretion of endorphins, the hormone that makes you feel G.O.O.D.⠀

 ⠀⠀⠀⠀⠀⠀⠀⠀

 2. Get some fresh air.
-Even if it is cooler, the body needs to breathe clean air at least once a day.⠀
+Even if it's cooler, the body needs to breathe fresh air at least once a day. ⠀

 ⠀⠀⠀⠀⠀⠀⠀⠀

 3. Start your mornings with a light therapy session.
-These benefits are proven, so why hesitate?
-It consists of the use of a special lamp equipped with a UV filter (ultraviolet light), which projects the right amount of light, intense enough.
-To treat depression, you need a light of 5,000 to 10,000 lux (lux is the unit of measurement for light intensity).
-Daily use of 30 to 60 minutes per day is recommended.
-And it is suggested to start its use quite early, end of September, beginning of October, when the days get shorter.
+Its benefits are proven, so why hesitate?
+It involves using a special lamp equipped with a UV filter (ultraviolet light), which projects the right amount of light, sufficiently intense.
+To treat depression, a light intensity of 5,000 to 10,000 lux is required (lux is the unit of measurement for light intensity).
+A daily use of 30 to 60 minutes per day is recommended.
+It is also suggested to start using it fairly early, in late September or early October, when the days get shorter.

 ⠀⠀⠀⠀⠀⠀⠀⠀